Kunda culture: Origin of culture

 The Kunda culture appears to have undergone a transition from the Palaeolithic Swiderian culture located previously over much of the same range.
 One such transition settlement, Pasieniai 1C in Lithuania, features stone tools of both Late Swiderian and early Kunda.
 One shape manufactured in both cultures is the retouched tanged point.
 The final Swiderian is dated 7800–7600 BC by calibrated radiocarbon dating, which is in the Preboreal period, at the end of which time with no gap the early Kunda begins.
 Evidently the descendants of the Swiderians were the first to settle Estonia when it became habitable.
-Other post-Swiderian groups extended as far east as the Ural mountains.
+Other post-Swiderian groups extended as far east as the Ural Mountains.

 Genetics

-Jones et al. (2017) determined, in one example (6467-6250 BC) of the Kunda culture and another of the succeeding Narva culture, closer genetic affinity with Western Hunter-Gatherers (WHGs) than Eastern Hunter-Gatherers (EHGs).
+Jones et al. (2017) determined, based on one sample (6467-6250 BC) from the Kunda culture and another one from the succeeding Narva culture, closer genetic affinity with Western Hunter-Gatherers (WHGs) than Eastern Hunter-Gatherers (EHGs).

 Mittnik et al. (2018) analyzed the remains of a male and female ascribed to the Kunda culture.
-They found the male to be carrying haplogroup I and U5b2c1, while the female carried U4a2.
+They found the male to be carrying paternal haplogroup I and maternal haplogroup U5b2c1, while the female carried U4a2.
 They were found to have "a very close affinity" with WHGs, although with "a significant contribution" from Ancient North Eurasians (ANE).
 Their ANE ancestry was lower than that of Scandinavian Hunter-Gatherers, indicating that ANE ancestry entered Scandinavia without traversing the Baltic.

 Matthieson et al. (2018) analyzed a large number of individuals buried at the Zvejnieki burial ground, most of whom were affiliated with the Kunda culture and the succeeding Narva culture.
 The mtDNA belonged to haplotypes U5, U4 and U2, the vast majority of the Y-DNA samples belonged to R1b1a1a and I2a1.
 The results affirmed that the Kunda and Narva cultures were about 70% WHG and 30% EHG.
 The nearby contemporary Pit–Comb Ware culture was on the contrary found to be about 65% EHG.

-Around 3700/3600 BC there was a complete turnover to now y-hg R1a1a1, from 900/800 onward mainly in Estonia with increasing impact of y-hg N1a1 (Mittnik 2018, Saag 2019, and others).
+Around 3700/3600 BC there was a complete turnover to now y-hg R1a1a1, from 900/800 onward mainly in Estonia with increasing impact of y-hg N-M231 (N1a1).